 Discussing and demonstrating these projects at the supply chain event provided an opportunity for NNL to network with more than 300 exhibiting companies on the day; and potential to attract new business into the nuclear decommissioning sector to help meet the government’s net zero ambitions.

 Visitors at NNL’s stand were also interested to hear about the GeoMelt test rig, housed at Central Laboratory.
 It provides an alternative to cementitious encapsulation and can be used to thermally treat a variety of intermediate level waste streams.
-NNL is working with a wide variety of customers, such as the NDA, Sellafield Ltd, the Ministry of Defence (MOD) and the European Commission, to identify potential wastes to test and optimise operational parameters using thermal treatment processes.
+NNL is working with a wide variety of customers, such as the NDA, Sellafield Ltd, and the European Commission, to identify potential wastes to test and optimise operational parameters using thermal treatment processes.

 Keen to collaborate with industry partners with fresh ideas and approaches to address the challenges facing the sector, NNL’s laboratories help to develop leading technologies suitable for deployment at all scales and levels of radioactivity.
 As an equal opportunity employer, NNL is expanding rapidly to meet the demand of the nuclear renaissance, seeking to attract the best talent to continue this fantastic work.